TorchlightSoftware/particle/README.md

 ### onDebug*

 The 'onDebug' value can be set to a logging function, for instance console.log.
-Whenever Beam receives data from a data source, or sends data to a Collector, your function will be notified.
+Whenever Stream receives data from a data source, or sends data to a Collector, your function will be notified.
 Other important events are sent as well.

 This is really useful if you are trying to troubleshoot a configuration to find out why data is not being transmitted.

 ### disconnect*

-Each Particle Beam instance exposes a disconnect method which can be used to shut it down.
+Each Particle Stream instance exposes a disconnect method which can be used to shut it down.
 In addition to its internal behavior, you can specify your own behavior, such as shutting down any watchers you established.

 ## Designing Your Data Model